Kenneth-Macharia/FastFoodFast/README.md

 # The FastFoodFast Web App
 ## Introduction
 This repository hosts the development of an online app for FastFoodFast, a 5 star restaurant.
-On the front, users will iteractive with a website to order food for delivery from.
+Users will iteractive with the website frontend to order food for delivery.

 ## The Components
 The app is made up of:

-    1.UI templates developed using HTML5 and CSS3
+    1.UI pages developed using HTML5, CSS3 and JavaSript

-    2.A RESTful API developed using the Python Flask microframework 3.A PostgreSQL database
+    2.A RESTful API developed using the Python Flask microframework

+    3.A PostgreSQL database

+This branch contains the API that powers the front end.

 ## Getting started
-Before any of the above components can be tested, the following must be done:
+Before the API can be tested, the following must be done:

     1.Clone this repo to a local machine
-    2.Checkout the 'develop' branch while in the project root folder:
+    2.Checkout the 'challenge_2-API_endpoints' branch while in the project root folder: /FastFoodFast~$git checkout challenge_2-API_endpoints
-        /FastFoodFast~$git checkout develop
     3.Install PostgreSQL on the local machine
     4.Create a database to use for the testing 5.Create a user with full right to the database above